eyaadh/seedrBlackHole/README.md

     ### Setting up of torrent client for both Sonarr & Radarr:
     - Go to Settings>Download Clinets> and select [+] button to add a new client.
     - From the options available select Torrent Blackhole.
-    - Basically a torrent blackhole client puts .torrent files into a folder, to be picked up by an external tool.
+    - Basically a torrent blackhole client puts .torrent files into a folder, to be picked up by an external tool (in this case Seedr Black Hole).
 Will watch another folder to check for completed downloads.
     - Make sure that "Save Magnet Files" are unselected from options as you add the client as well "Read Only" option is unselected as we also want to import the files to their respective directories rather than keeping it duplicate. \
       <i>Note: Make a note of Torrent Folder and Watch Folder as you would need them on the config.ini file for Seedr Black Hole.
-Here Torrent folder is to which Radarr/Sonarr will save the respective torrent file for Seedr Black Hole to grab and add start the process of downloading when
-      there is a new torrent.
       Also make sure torrent watch folder is always empty unless it is a torrent file from Radarr/Sonarr.
 Watch folder is which Sonarr/Radarr will look for complete downloads to import them to library.</i>

     ### Setting up indexers:
     - Once you have installed jackett you can enable/add the indexers of your choice.
     - Now go back to Sonarr/Radarr and perform the bellow steps.
     - Go to Settings>Indexers> and select [+] button to add a new indexer.
-    - On the name enter a name for this indexer of your choosing, keep the rest at default and fill in the URL with details to Jackett host.
-For instance if you had installed jackett on the same machine as Sonarr/Raddar http://localhost:9117
+    - Give a name of your choosing, keep the rest at default and fill in the URL with details to Jackett host.
+For instance if you had installed jackett on the same machine as Sonarr/Raddar: http://localhost:9117
     - And the API path to be set as /api/v2.0/indexers/all/results/torznab (this might be a hidden attribute, you need to have advance settings enable to see it).
     - Finally the API key from Jackett and press "Save"